viktormv/dzslides/readme.md

 **DZSlides** is a **one-file** HTML template to build slides in HTML5 and CSS3.

-[template.html](/paulrouget/dzslides/blob/master/template.html) is the only file you need.
-Edit the file, add your content, change the style, and you're done.
+template.html in the root of this repository is where you put your slides.
+The template includes the dzslides script and default styles from the core directory.
+Edit the template, add your content, change the style, and you're done.
 To see the slides in action, just load the file in your browser.

 ## Features